-“Consistently ranked as one of the happiest places on earth, Norway is my Number 1 destination.
-Renowned for its majestic mountains, fabulous fjords and rugged beauty, Norway has attracted adventure lovers for years.
+“Consistently ranked as one of the happiest places on earth, Norway is renowned for its majestic mountains, fabulous fjords and rugged beauty.
 While the country’s landscape is truly a treasure, the cities of Norway are equally intriguing.
 It’s hard to pick a favorite place in Norway, but here are a few highlights.

 “After a devastating fire in 1906, Ålesund was rebuilt in the Art Nouveau style that was prevalent at the time.
 Strolling through the charming yellow, salmon, blue and rose buildings ornamented with a myriad of turrets, spires, medieval ornaments and dragons, it’s easy to see why Ålesund was recently voted the most beautiful town in Norway.